-The École Moody Middle School of the Arts code of conduct is closely aligned with the codes of our elementary and secondary schools.
+The École Citadel Middle School code of conduct is closely aligned with the codes of our elementary and secondary schools.
 Recently, the codes of conduct from all levels from our family of schools were consulted to ensure consistency in language and expectations.